BAM — Brookfield Asset Management Ltd.

 February 4, 2026

-Summary of Brookfield Asset Management Ltd. Q4 2025 Earnings Call
+Summary of BAM Q4 2025 Earnings Call

 1. Key Financial Results and Metrics

-- Fee-Related Earnings (FRE): Increased by 28% year-over-year to $867 million ($0.53 per share) in Q4 2025, with annual FRE reaching a record $3 billion.
+- Fee-Related Earnings (FRE): Increased 28% year-over-year to $867 million ($0.53 per share) for Q4, totaling $3 billion for the year.

-- Distributable Earnings (DE): Rose 18% year-over-year to $767 million ($0.47 per share) for Q4, totaling $2.7 billion for the year.
+- Distributable Earnings (DE): Rose 18% year-over-year to $767 million ($0.47 per share) for Q4, with a total of $2.7 billion for the year.

-- Fee-Bearing Capital: Grew by 12% to over $600 billion, driven by strong fundraising and disciplined capital deployment.
+- Fee-Bearing Capital: Grew 12% to over $600 billion, driven by strong fundraising and disciplined capital deployment.

-- Record Fundraising: $112 billion raised in 2025, with $35 billion raised in Q4 alone, marking the strongest quarter ever.
+- Record Fundraising: $112 billion raised in 2025, with $35 billion in Q4 alone, marking the strongest quarter ever.

 - Dividend Increase: Quarterly dividend raised by 15% to $0.5025 per share, payable on March 31, 2026.